How RFID inventory management can reduce costs

 All of these techniques, if configured correctly, will allow you to reduce costs in various ways.

 How can RFID inventory management reduce costs?

 If you are working with RFID experts like OCS Retail Support, your shelves can be configured to automatically inform you when restocking is needed.
-This eliminates the need for a member of staff to continuously check store or warehouse shelves themselves, allowing your employees to dedicate more time to more productive areas of the business.
+This eliminates the need for a member of staff to continuously check store or warehouse shelves themselves, allowing your employees to dedicate more time to other priority areas of the business.

 RFID shelf tracking is also faster and more reliable than manual checking by staff.
 One study in the US found that the retail industry is losing up to $70 billion a year thanks to ineffective supply chain management, with 42% of this coming from products simply not being present on shelves when customers want them.
 RFID Journal has similar findings, saying out of stock instances cause retailers to lose 8.3% of revenue per year.

-The “always on” nature of RFID means your shelves will always be replenished when they need to be, and you will not be spuriously paying a staff member to do a job when their talents are better utilised elsewhere.
+The ‘always on’ nature of RFID means your shelves will always be replenished when they need to be, increasing productivity by enabling your team to concentrate on different tasks where their talents are better utilised.

 If your RFID tag setup is extremely detailed, indicating size, colour, shape and style, you will be able to get the most thoroughly accurate picture of fashion trends available.
-This means you can reduce stock orders for items that you know are not fashionable, and focus your money on items you know will sell.
+This means you can reduce stock orders for items that you know are not as popular, and focus your investment on items you know will sell.

-Further back in the supply chain, RFID-tagging a product’s components means you will reduce holdups caused by delays from proper parts not being present when they are needed.
-These delays cost money as you contact Without them, you will save.
+Further back in the supply chain, RFID-tagging a product’s components means you will reduce holdups caused by delays from relevant parts not being available when they are needed, increasing efficiency and cost savings.